MileHacker Logo

 Entry & Health Protocols

 Brazil has no standard admission price for tourism.
-Upon arrival, present your passport and any visa.
-You might receive an Entry/Exit Card; keep the departure portion safe.
+Upon arrival, show your passport and any visa.
+You might receive an Entry/Exit Card; keep the exit portion safe.
 Generally, no special permits are essential for typical tourist activities.
 For specific activities like academic research, long-term work, or professional photography, you might need permits.

 Health-Related Requirements

 • Yellow Fever Vaccination: Recommended for Brazil.
-Proof may be requested.
+Proof could be requested.

 • Other Vaccinations: Consider Hepatitis A & B, Tetanus-Diphtheria, MMR, Typhoid.